AmpersandTarski/documentation/syntax/interface.md

 ```

 Notice the following features:
 1. The structure of an interface is hierarchical.
 It consists of boxes within a box.
-2. Each field expressions in a box has a source and a target concept.
+This is because a field expression may be followed by a `BOX` with a list of subinterfaces.
+Without it, it is just a field expression.
+2. When a field expression is followed by a `BOX`, every atom in the _codomain of the field expression_ is displayed in a box of its own on the screen.
+That box behaves like an interface with the field expression serving as interface expression of that subinterface.
+3. By this mechanism, the hierarchical structure of the entire interface translates directly to the hierarchical structure of the web-page in which it is displayed.
-3. The source concept of a field expression must match with the target concept of the field expression outside the box.
+4. The source concept of a field expression must match with the target concept of the field expression outside the box.
-4. The target concept of a field expression that has a box, must match with the source concepts of all fields inside that box.
+5. The target concept of a field expression that has a box, must match with the source concepts of each field inside that box.

 ## Formatting